R-dVL/TeleCam/README.md

 - bot: Bot submodule, with setup, methods and replies to incoming messages.
 - camera: Camera setup and methods to stream and capture.
+- motion : Setup of pir GPIO pin and program to detect motion and notify it.
 - random_reply: This module is made just to add the bot some personality.

-The configuration data is stored in a JSON wich is read and stored in every submodule setup.py.
+The configuration data (Camera, Bot and PIR) is stored in a JSON wich is read and stored in every setup.py submodule.

 ## Open Source Libraries
 - Telegram Bot